The Bottom Line

 - Made in the United Stated by the Weber-Stephen Products Company

-Guide Review - Weber Performer Charcoal Grill Review
+Guide Review - Weber Performer Charcoal Grill - Discontinued

 The Weber Kettle Charcoal Grill is one of the most versatile pieces of outdoor cooking equipment ever invented.
 This 22 1/2 inch diameter charcoal grill gives you all that with the addition of a large cart, loads of workspace, and a gas powered charcoal lighter.
 This added convenience makes this a very easy to use, almost mess free charcoal grill.
 Pour in the charcoal, turn a knob, push a button and you are grilling in 10 minutes.
 No lighter fluid, charcoal chimneys or electric charcoal starters.
 All that is taken care of by a single gas burner powered by 14 or 16 ounce disposable propane bottles.